Able to represent any continuous function with arbitrary accuracy

 Above we see a nested non-linear function as the solution to the output.

-With the sigmoid function as and a hidden layer, each output unit computes a soft-thresholded linear combination of several sigmoid functions.
+and a hidden layer, each output unit computes a soft-thresholded linear combination of several sigmoid functions.

-For example, by adding two opposite-facing soft threshold functions and thresholding the result, we can obtain a "ridge" function.
+For example, by adding two opposite-facing soft threshold functions and thresholding the result, we can obtain a "ridge"

 1 layer (no hidden layer): all linearly seperable functions